adaltas/node-nikita-docs/src/md/metadata/tolerant.md

 ---
-title: Option "tolerant"
+title: Metadata "tolerant"
+redirects:
+- /options/tolerant/
 ---

-# Option "tolerant" (boolean, optional, false)
+# Metadata "tolerant" (boolean, optional, false)

 ## Description

-The "tolerant" option Guaranty the execution of any action wether there was an error or not in a previous actions.
+The "tolerant" option guaranty the execution of any action wether there was an error or not in a previous actions.

 ## Usage